Caviar diplomacy: Paid trips for EU parliamentarians

 In 2023 the Swedish-German investigative platform Blankspot published several investigative reports about freewheeling trips made by several European Parliament members to Azerbaijan.
 The first report revealed that 2 MEPs, Engin Eroglu from Germany and Franc Bogovic from Slovenia, who had previously voiced harsh criticism of Azerbaijan and its government, changed their stance and started praising it after participating in a partially paid trip to Azerbaijan without declaring it in accordance with transparency rules of the EU parliament.
-Following this one of the members of the RUMRA-group (Bogovič is the co-chairman of the group) - German MEP Niklas Nienaß resigned, stating that "Trust and transparency are the basis of integrity, both have been brocken."
+Following this one of the members of the RUMRA-group (Bogovič is the co-chairman of the group) - German MEP Niklas Nienaß resigned, stating that "Trust and transparency are the basis of integrity, both have been broken."
 He subsequently said that he would "put this trip in the same basket as Qatargate" and emphasised that "MEPs should pay for their own foreign trips to avoid suspicion of undue influence".

 Later a report uncovered another paid trip Polish MEP Tomasz Poręba had made to Azerbaijan after which, he also started voicing pro-Azerbaijani views.
 When asked why he had failed to declare the trip his lawyer said that he was freelancing in Azerbaijan.
 Latvian MEP Andris Ameriks similarly went to Azerbaijan and sang its praises, but the EU Parliament committee he claimed to represent had no idea he was there.

 Several publications have emphasised how these trips raise questions on the reliability of EU Parliament ethics codes and the importance to enforce them.

+United States officials

+Henry Cuellar

+In May 2024, United States Congressman Enrique Roberto "Henry" Cuellar was indicted on charges related to bribery, foreign influence, and money laundering.
+Cuellar and his wife Imelda allegedly accepted approximately $600,000 in bribes from two foreign entities: Azerbaijan's state-owned oil company (SOCAR) and a Mexican bank.
+In exchange for the bribes, Cuellar allegedly used his office to influence US foreign policy in favor of Azerbaijan and to advise on legislative activity benefiting the Mexican bank.
+Cuellar faces up to 20 years imprisonment on each count if convicted on charges including conspiracy to commit bribery, bribery of a federal official, money laundering, and violating the Foreign Agents Registration Act (FARA).
+The investigation was led by the FBI and the Department of State Office of Inspector General, with assistance from the Justice Department's Criminal Division.